postam95/homework/README.md

-This is a JavaFX application which produces a ticket handler system for the hungarian track, Hungaroring.
+This is a base JavaFX application which produces a ticket handler system.
 The application handles tickets, stores orders and send e-mails.
-Users can order tickets via the application and finally they get an acknowledgement window.
+Users can order tickets via the application and finally they get an acknowledgement.